Huawei Cloud Deployment Manual

 1.1 Document Description¶

-This document primarily describes the deployment on Huawei Cloud, introducing the complete steps from resource planning and configuration to deploying Guance and running it.
+This document mainly focuses on deployment on Huawei Cloud, introducing the complete steps from resource planning and configuration to deploying Guance and running it.

 Note:

-- This document uses dataflux.cn as the primary domain for examples.
-Replace it with the corresponding domain during actual deployment.
+- This document uses dataflux.cn as the main domain example; in actual deployment, replace it with the corresponding domain.

 1.2 Key Terms¶